-Editable copy of this arrangement available on the ECA website
+Editable copy of this arrangement available on the Ethical Clothing Australia website

-- what happens if no work is available, and - a number of other provisions of the TCF Award that factory or in-house workers are entitled to.
+- a number of other provisions of the TCF Award that factory or in-house workers are entitled to.

 Visit www.fairwork.gov.au

 This written agreement will be provided to the worker in a language the worker has confirmed they understand.